 Operating on each platform is too time consuming so you need some help.

-You will see more networks but what we’ll get better at, through smart social media management tools, is building content assets and distributing those assets to the relevant platforms in the right format.
+You will see more networks but what we’ll get better at, through new social media technology, is building content assets and distributing those assets to the relevant platforms in the right format.

-Action: Spend time making sure you pick a tool that supports where your audience is engaging.
+Action: Spend time making sure you pick a social media tool that supports where your audience is engaging.
 This may be on many platforms.

 6. A lot more acquisitions